Atmosfear: The Gatekeeper: Characters

 The final character in the game is the Gatekeeper, whose job is to make sure the other characters cannot escape from The Other Side to the real world.
 The Gatekeeper's character is based on the old cemetery gatekeepers, whose job was to guard cemeteries from grave robbers.

 Reception

 After nine years of development, the Gatekeeper was released on 8 July 2004.
-In just six months of its released, 60,000 copies were sold, growing to 600,000 worldwide sales.
+In just six months of its release, 60,000 copies were sold, growing to 600,000 worldwide sales.
 The Gatekeeper came with a DVD instead of a videotape, which – with the help of random programming – allows the creators to give a whole new game every time the DVD is played.